enphysoft/uh-thesis-lyx-template/README.md

 ## Usage

 ### Layout installation
+Go to "layout" directory and read INSTALL.org.
+If you have a root authority in Linux system, you can follow the direction.
+Otherwise, include the layout as a "local layout" in Lyx program.

 ### Lyx compilation
 The main file is "uhthesis.lyx", which contains child lyx files of all other .lyx file.